smgorelik/Injector/README.md

 ![9875383125f74cc090c749fd95aef4f8](https://user-images.githubusercontent.com/70239991/124507573-913a3300-ddbd-11eb-8bcc-e95f861e1607.png)

 ### Local shellcode execution via CreateFiber

+MSDN defines a fiber as a unit of execution that needs to be manually scheduled by an application.
+Similar to using CreateThread for executing shellcode, we can instead use Fibers.
+We convert our processes main thread into a fiber, allocate our shellcode, and executing it when calling SwitchToFiber which executes the new fiber we created.

 1. Get a HANDLE to the current thread using GetCurrentThread
 2. Convert the main thread to a Fiber using ConvertThreadToFiber